Jonnyzhang0122/side-projects/README.md

 # leetcode
-Practicing problems on LeetCode and LintCode.
+Practicing problems on LeetCode(and part of LintCode).
 Progressing.